AeN-R-Workshop/7-GitHub/README.md

 **Part 2: Working together on a repository**

+In part 2, we will focus on collaborating with other people on a project.
+Below outlines the best practice for this.
+You will get the opportunity to add someone else to the repository you created in Part 1, so they can make updates.
+You will then be able to approve (if you wish!) these updates before they are merged into the main workflow.
+You will also get the opportunity to be added to someone elses repository, so you can see both sides of how it works.

   1. Creator of respository: Add someone else to your repository so that they can also make changes.
+To do this, go to your repository on GitHub.
+On the top bar, go to 'Settings'.
+On the left bar, go to 'Manage Access'.
+Then press the green button 'Invite teams or people' and write in the email of the person you want to add.

-  2. Collaborator: Clone the repository so you can work on it on your local computer.
+  2. Collaborator: Go to https://github.com/notifications.
+Accept access to the repo.
+Then open your Git Bash terminal.
+Clone the repository so you can work on it on your local computer.
 Navigate into it.

     git clone https://github.com/...

-  3. Collaborator: Create a new branch, make some changes, add and commit (steps 8 to 10 in part 1).
+  3. Collaborator: Create and checkout a new branch, make some changes, add and commit (steps 8 to 10 in part 1).
 DO NOT MERGE.

-  4. Collaborator: Push these changes to the origin
+  4. Collaborator: Push these changes to the origin.
+This time, note that you are pushing the branch you have created, not the main branch.

     git push origin testBranch